Burundi: Economy

 Some of Burundi's natural resources include uranium, nickel, cobalt, copper and platinum.
 Besides agriculture, other industries include: the assembly of imported components; public works construction; food processing, and light consumer goods such as blankets, shoes, and soap.

-In regards to telecommunications infrastructure, Burundi is ranked second to last in the World Economic Forum's Network Readiness Index (NRI) – an indicator for determining the development level of a country's information and communication technologies.
-Burundi ranked number 147 overall in the 2014 NRI ranking, down from 144 in 2013.

-Lack of access to financial services is a serious problem for the majority of the population, particularly in densely populated rural areas: only 2% of the total population holds bank accounts and fewer than 0.5% use bank lending services.
+In regards to telecommunications infrastructure, Burundi is ranked last in the World Economic Forum's Networked Readiness Index (NRI) – an indicator for determining the development level of a country's information and communication technologies.
+Lack of access to financial services is a serious problem for the majority of the population, particularly in densely populated rural areas: only 2% of the population holds bank accounts, and fewer than 0.5% use bank lending services.
 Microfinance, however, plays a larger role, with 4% of Burundians being members of microfinance institutions – a larger share of the population than that reached by banking and postal services combined.
-26 licensed microfinance institutions (MFIs) offer savings, deposits, and short- to medium-term credit.
+26 licensed microfinance institutions offer savings, deposits, and short- to medium-term credit.
 The dependence of the sector on donor assistance is limited.

 Burundi is part of the East African Community and a potential member of the planned East African Federation.
-Burundi economy has declined since 1990s and Burundi is behind all neighbouring countries.
+Burundi economy has declined since 1990s, and Burundi is behind all neighbouring countries.
 Burundi was ranked 127th in the Global Innovation Index in 2025.

 Currency

 Burundi's currency is the Burundian franc.
 It is nominally subdivided into 100 centimes, though coins have never been issued in centimes in independent Burundi; centime coins were circulated only when Burundi used the Belgian Congo franc.
 Monetary policy is controlled by the central bank, Bank of the Republic of Burundi.